-With an address in Corydon, Indiana, Harrison Healthcare Center is one of just a few available facilities in this area.
-This facility received a rock bottom overall score based on the data we assessed.
-This nursing home is about as bad as it gets.
-We wouldn't blame you if you are ready to stop reading and find another nursing home.
-However, if you want to learn more about this place's category grades, inspection reports are discussed in the next section.
+Harrison Healthcare Center is an average-sized non-profit facility in Corydon, Indiana.
+This facility received an alarming overall score based on the data we assessed.
+This facility is really as bad as it gets.
+We would not blame you if you're ready to stop reading and find another facility.
+However, if you want to learn more about this nursing home's category grades, we will discuss inspections in the next section.

 Harrison Healthcare Center